-We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "CFB."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "CFB.â€□

 Preferred Stock

 Upon authorization of our Board of Directors, we may issue shares of one or more series of our preferred stock from time to time.
 Our Board of Directors may, without stockholder approval, adopt resolutions to designate and establish a new series of preferred stock.
 Upon establishing such a series of preferred stock, the Board of Directors will determine the number of shares of preferred stock of that series that may be issued (up to the 5,000,000 shares total amount of preferred stock authorized) and the rights and preferences of that series of preferred stock.
 The authority of the Board of Directors to determine the rights and preferences with respect to series of preferred stock includes but is not limited to making determinations with respect to the following: